chenekitching/VIPR/README.md

 ## Nextflow pipeline to filter, annotate, and prioritise genetic variants

 ## Description
-The pipeline takes a gzipped VCF file as input, splits it by chromosome, and performs the filtering and annotation steps in parallel.
-The final process uses a random forest machine learning model to prioritise the variants according to the ACMG criteria.
+The pipeline takes a gzipped VCF file as input, splits it by chromosome, and performs the filtering annotation, and prioritisation steps steps in parallel.
+The prioritisation step uses a random forest machine learning model to prioritise the variants according to the ACMG criteria.

 ## Dependancies
 1. [Nextflow](https://www.nextflow.io)